 1670 - Hudson's Bay Company established by London traders.
 The company holds trading rights for regions whose rivers drain into Hudson Bay.

-1701 - Thirty-eight indigenous groups sign a peace treaty near Montreal with the French, ending 20 years of diplomacy.
+1701 - Thirty-eight indigenous groups sign a peace treaty near Montreal with the French.

 1763 - Under the Treaty of Paris, Britain acquires all French colonies east of the Mississippi including New France, which becomes the colony of Quebec.

 1774 - The Quebec Act recognises the French language and the Roman Catholic religion in the colony.

 1776 onwards - Loyalist refugees from the American War of Independence settle in Nova Scotia, Prince Edward Island, Quebec and Ontario.

 1783 - Fur traders in Montreal set up the North West Company.
 The company builds up a network of trading posts across the west and north; its expeditions reach the Pacific coast.

 1800s - Immigration picks up.
 Thousands of newcomers from England, Scotland and Ireland arrive each year.